Keeping You Informed in Year 8

 Adequate time will always be allowed for completion of work.
 Staff will avoid requiring homework to be done for the next day as far as possible, realising that students may have family or extra-curricular commitments on certain nights.

-Students in year 7 should be spending approximately one hour per evening on homework.
+Students in Year 7 should be spending approximately one hour per evening on homework.
 We do not, of course, wish to discourage students from spending more time than this if they are keen to do so, but we would not expect your child to struggle on throughout the evening with a piece of work that he or she found too difficult.
-If your child has worked conscientiously on the assignment for a reasonable amount of time, a note in the diary to that effect, to the subject teacher or tutor, would be very useful.
 We encourage students to carry out their homework tasks in a quiet place away from distractions, but recognise that this may not always be possible.

 Students can be given a break-time detention or an after-school departmental detention.
 If the problem continues, individual departments or your child’s Director of Student Progress will inform you of the situation, and may suggest a meeting to discuss the problem.
 Where there are problems in a number of subjects, a student may be put on a Homework Monitoring Report until the situation improves.